10 minutes Reading time

 They could work on introducing some copy onto their pages on BoohooMAN to help these increase rankings for male-specific terms and bring more traffic to their male-specific site.

-SCHEMA markup could be your secret weapon at turning your eCommerce site into a goldmine for potential ranking increases and rich snippet opportunities.
+SCHEMA markup could be your secret weapon in menswear trends at turning your eCommerce site into a goldmine for potential ranking increases and rich snippet opportunities.

 There are loads of different ways you can use, and should be using, SCHEMA on your eCommerce site.
 But some have jumped out to us looking through the SERPs.